 To create a new repository:

-Open the My Source view in the console:
+- Open Cloud Source Repositories in the console:

-Click New Repository, located in the top right corner.
+Click Add Repository, located in the top right corner.

 The New Repository screen opens.